 As we made our way back to Altons after the last dive I had to stand and keep my eyes on the horizon as I felt I was suffering a bit if sea sickness.
 At this point I was beginning to seriously wonder if my body just wasn’t meant for under the sea adventures.
 I was feeling very discouraged as my confined water dives had gone so well the day before.

-Soon after I got back to the dive center I came to the realization that I was actually sick with something and it wasn’t sea sickness (was it something I ate?
-Drank?).
+Soon after I got back to the dive center I came to the realization that I was actually sick with something and it wasn’t sea sickness.
 This was a bit of a relief that it wasn’t the diving that was making me sick but also unfortunate that I was, well, sick.
 I spent the night curled up in bed with excruciating stomach pains (and the occasional run to the shared bathroom next door).

 So the day after I was sick, I told my instructor Shelly about my illness and she was easily able to accommodate this unfortunate event, and delay our course a day.
 I spent the day relaxing in the sun, soothing my sore stomach and hoping I’d feel up to completing my course the next day.